Bridge Grad, Allysson, Teaching English in the U.S.By Bridge

 Why did you choose the Bridge IDELTOnline course for your TEFL certification?

-When I was looking for an ESL certification course, the IDELTOnline stood out because it wasn’t the commitment of a full master’s degree; it was a fast-paced program; it wasn’t overwhelmingly expensive.
+When I was looking for a TEFL certification course, the IDELTOnline stood out because it wasn’t the commitment of a full master’s degree; it was a fast-paced program; it wasn’t overwhelmingly expensive.
 I liked it because it covered a lot of topics and things to be aware of in the classroom.
 I only wish that I would’ve sought out places to practice what I was learning, so I could learn it at a deeper level.
 Overall it was an awesome course, and I regularly recommend it to friends who are interested in ESL.

 You mentioned your love for languages.
 What other languages do you speak?